 - What are the defensive roles of a Fullback?

 - What are the offensive roles of a Fullback?

 As long as the game of soccer keeps on existing, we will always get to know something new to us and interesting to know.
 And one of the things we will be learning today is “What is a Fullback in Soccer?”.

 Full-backs now involve a set of professional soccer players who can play both the defensive and offensive sides of the soccer game.

 And usually, in most cases, the defenders in the game are the fullback players.
-Running on all sides, both the left and right-wing is what was originally expected of the fullback players.
+Running on all sides, both the left and right wing is what was originally expected of the fullback players.

-It is required in the game of soccer that the full-back player be given a lot of space and chance to freely and easily maneuver when the need arises.
+It is required in the game of soccer that the full-back player be given a lot of space and a chance to freely and easily maneuver when the need arises.
 However, they have to make these spaces for themselves.